CanonicalLtd/maas-docs/en/manage-kvm-pods.md

 # KVM (pod)

 A MAAS KVM pod is a collection of virtual machines running on an instance of libvirt.
-KVM pods are usefule for Juju integration, allowing for dynamic allocation of VMs with custom interface constraints.
+KVM pods are useful for Juju integration, allowing for dynamic allocation of VMs with custom interface constraints.
 Alternatively, if you would like to use MAAS to manage a collection of VMs, the robust web UI allows you to easily create and manage VMs logically grouped by pod.